Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Hypothesis testing against an adaptive adversary

 Thus in the asymptotic regime, adversarial adaptive hypothesis testing is no harder than the i.i.d.~setting.
-Indeed, the hypothesis test used is a simple Neyman-Pearson test for $p,q$ minimizing the RHS of \eq{adv-rate}.
+Indeed, when the distributions in $P$ have full support, the hypothesis test used is a simple Neyman-Pearson test for $p,q$ minimizing the RHS of \eq{adv-rate}.
 This result was previously known in the non-adaptive case, where it is sometimes referred to as {\em composite hypothesis testing}~\cite{LevitanM02}.